AnonymFlow

 Three practical rules cover the decision for the majority of cases.

-Rule 1 — Default to the mobile hotspot.
-Except in specific cases (heavy downloads, extended HD streaming, area without 4G/5G coverage), the combination of superior security + greater privacy + instant deployment makes the mobile hotspot preferable to public WiFi for the majority of mobile use.
+Rule 1 - Default to the mobile hotspot.
+Except in a few cases (heavy downloads, extended HD streaming, area without 4G/5G coverage), the mix of better security + more privacy + instant setup makes the mobile hotspot the better pick over public WiFi for most mobile use.

-Rule 2 — If public WiFi is unavoidable, keep the VPN active.
-No public WiFi without a VPN with kill switch enabled.
-This is non-negotiable for any activity beyond passively consuming public information.
-The VPN closes the main leaks (SNI, DNS, IP) and neutralises local attacks.
+Rule 2 - If public WiFi is unavoidable, keep the VPN active.
+No public WiFi without a VPN with kill switch on.
+This is non-negotiable for any activity beyond reading public information.
+The VPN closes the main leaks (SNI, DNS, IP) and stops local attacks.
 See VPN kill switch explained for details on this critical piece.

-Rule 3 — Hotspot + VPN combination for high-stakes activities.
-Sensitive banking, remote work on confidential data, journalism, travel to a high-risk jurisdiction: combine both layers.
-Marginal data overhead, substantial defensive gain.
+Rule 3 - Hotspot + VPN combination for high-stakes activities.
+Sensitive banking, remote work on confidential data, journalism, travel to a high-risk country: combine both layers.
+The data overhead is tiny, the defensive gain is large.

 Further reading

-The choice between mobile hotspot and public WiFi isn't a matter of fashion — it's an arbitrage between security, cost, and availability.
-For the majority of mobile use cases, the mobile hotspot wins on security against local attacks and on privacy against commercial WiFi operators — at the cost of data consumption.
-Combined with an audited VPN with a kill switch, it's the most defensive stack available to an ordinary user in 2026.
-On public WiFi that can't be avoided (no mobile hotspot on a plane, no cellular coverage in a basement, roaming costs outside the EU), a VPN remains the structural measure.
-To regularly verify that your VPN is doing its job, our complete VPN audit in 9 tests is the reference procedure.
+The choice between mobile hotspot and public WiFi isn't about fashion.
+It's a trade-off between security, cost, and availability.
+For most mobile use cases, the mobile hotspot wins on security against local attacks and on privacy against commercial WiFi operators, at the cost of data use.
+Paired with an audited VPN with a kill switch, it's the most defensive stack open to an ordinary user in 2026.
+On public WiFi that can't be avoided (no mobile hotspot on a plane, no cellular coverage in a basement, roaming costs outside the EU), a VPN stays the core measure.
+To check often that your VPN is doing its job, our complete VPN audit in 9 tests is the reference procedure.

 Mobility, hotspots, and network security - related guides